igrishaev/blog/_posts/2022-12-03-clojure-guide.md

   (e/error!
 "User not found" {:id user-id}))
 ~~~

-Having a bottleneck that all the exceptions come through, you can adjust it in the future.
-Say, add some data into the context map (time, host, type, the namespace, etc).
+Having a bottleneck that all the exceptions pass through, you can adjust it in the future.
+Say, add more data into the context map (time, host, type, the namespace, etc).
 Introduce this error module as soon as possible and stick with it through the whole code base.

-This error module is also a good place for various exception-handling macros.
+An error module is also a good place for various exception-handling macros.
 Namely, retrying, protected call which returns a pair of `[result, exception]`, and so on.

 ## Assertions

 Assertions are somewhat exceptions as they blow up when something goes wrong.
 Having assertions is good for development but not for production.
-The thing is, the assert macro relies on the `*assert*` global dynamic var.
-When it's false, none of the assert forms works as expected:
+The thing is, the `assert` macro relies on the `*assert*` global dynamic var.
+When it's false, none of the `assert` forms works as expected:

 ~~~clojure
 (set! *assert* false)